 We are a school at the forefront of technology, with a fully integrated Bring Your Own Device program which is committed to enhancing learning through technology for all students.
 Our Principles of Powerful Learning are testament to our desire to ensure that teaching and learning at the College are based on the most recent educational research.
-We are an International Baccalaureate (IB) World School offering the Middle Years and Diploma Programme.
+As an IB World School, we offer the Middle Years and Diploma Programmes, as well as the Australian Curriculum and Board of Senior Secondary Studies (BSSS) certifications.
 We seek to work closely in partnership with students and their parents to maximise student performance and success in response to every student's ability level.